Anis-Ghliss/react-interview-trial/README.md

 I am currently learning React Hooks so as a practise, I have decided to build a simple React application that gives details about movies or tv shows using The Movie Database API.

 ## Demo
-This project is deployed using Netlify to check the demo visit this link : https://movie-tvshow-reactapp.netlify.app/ .
+This project is deployed using Netlify.
+To check the demo visit this link : https://movie-tvshow-reactapp.netlify.app/ .

 ## What I've used
   React Hooks. <br />